 For a PDF copy of our circulation policies please click here.

-A library card is available free of charge to anyone who is able to show proof that they live in or own property in Franklin Township, work for the municipal government or own a business in Franklin (see "Library Card Master Chart”).
+A library card is available free of charge to anyone who is able to show proof that they live in or own property in Franklin Township, work for the municipal government or own a business in Franklin (see "Library Card Master Chart" available at the Circulation Desk).
 A parent or legal guardian's signature and proof of residency are required to register a minor (age 17 and younger) for a library card.
 Minors must be present at the time of registration.
 The library requires all cardholders to provide a valid home or personal cell phone number.

 All applicants need to apply for their library cards in person* and bring proof of residency in the form of:

 * Homebound applicants must receive special permission to register from the Head of Circulation.
 You can download the homebound application here.

 Reciprocal borrowers may apply for privileges if they are in good standing with their home libraries.
 When a patron from another reciprocal library applies for a FTPL barcode, we must contact the home library to verify his/her status.
 If staff cannot reach the home library the patron must return when his or her home library is open.
 This process is repeated upon yearly renewals of borrowing privileges (see Reciprocal Agreement.)

 Non-residents who do not qualify for free memberships may purchase library cards for a yearly fee of $50.00.

 You must have your library card on hand to renew materials.
 Materials can be renewed in any of the following ways: